Aysha's Story

 corner shadow

 Aysha and Puppy went to ICU where they stayed for five difficult days.
-It was painful at first because they removed a part of her skull, and inserted a titanium plate in her head, they also removed the first two vertebrae in her neck, but the surgery was a success!
-After six days Aysha went home, but she had to be careful not to bump her head while she played, because of this her activities were limited, which was okay.
+It was painful at first because they removed part of her skull, and inserted a titanium plate in her head.
+They also removed the first two vertebrae in her neck, but the surgery was a success!
+After six days Aysha went home, but she had to be careful not to bump her head while she played.
+Because of this her activities were limited, which was okay.
 What she really loved to do was play with her dolls.

 The Next Few Years